Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Methods

 The temperature profiles within a droplet are computed from the droplet's conductive heat transfer,

 where $T$ is the liquid mixture's temperature and $\alpha$ is the thermal diffusivity.
+Compared to the simulations of Gopireddy and Gutheil \cite{Gopireddy}, we solved the thermal diffusivity in each grid cell updating thermal conductivity, specific heat capacity, and liquid mixture density as a function of local temperature and concentration.
 Initially, the droplet has a uniform temperature of $T=T_0$ for $t=0$.
 At the center of the droplet, $r=0$, zero gradient condition is applied, $\frac{\partial T}{\partial r}=0$.
 At the droplet surface, the energy balance reads